RadekKpc/FlightReservationSystem/README.md

 ![adminCreateUserEndpoint](readme_images/roleEndpoint.JPG)

 ## Design patterns used
-* **MVC** - it is not completed in m1 yet(we do not yet have property mapping and binding to data model), we want to seperate representation of information from the way it is presented and accepted from the user in view part(gui)
+* **MVC** - seperate representation of information from the way it is presented and accepted from the user in view part(gui)
 * **DAO** - uses Spring Repository class methods and transforms them into more practical methods used in endpoint code
 * **IOC** - provided by Spring, used for most classes
-* # TODO
+* **Composite** - used in search of flights - we have composite search strategy

 ## Task distribution